 They only want traffic to increase, and as the days of mobile phones and internet connections are not foreign to any single citizen.
 Still, instead, everyone has their heads wrapped around in a bubble that is going viral.

 These online contents and creators have very little care for what they are putting out, and these are usually rejects that try way too hard to appear relevant.
-Board games shift our focus from these contents, a more relative environment that can help us grow.
+Board games on sites like GameCows shift our focus from these contents, a more relative environment that can help us grow.

 Thus even in today’s world of high tech gadgets and fast-moving cars, board games haven’t gone out of fashion.
 These involve dexterity and coordination among the senses you never thought before could work so well together.